evan-van04/spotify-microservices/README.md

 Inside the project folder (`spotify-microservices`), run:

     npm install
+    npm install dotenv
+    npm install -D vitest

 This will install all required packages (including Express) into the `node_modules` folder.
+Vitest is used for testing

 ---